intelowlproject/IntelOwl/docs/source/Installation.md

 - Add the data to the volume `cat /tmp/dump_postgres.sql| docker exec -i intelowl_postgres_16 psql -U $POSTGRES_USER -d $POSTGRES_PASSWORD`
 - Remove the intermediary container `docker rm intelowl_postgres_16`
 - Update IntelOwl to the latest version
-- Bring up the application back again
+- Bring up the application back again  (you can use the start script or manually concatenate your docker compose configuration )

 #### Updating to >=5.0.0 from a 4.x.x version